Muadh-Adekunle-Monsuru/Second-Semester/CPS 202/Classwork 4.md

-Write a program to pring all even numbers between 2 and 40
+Write a program to print all even numbers between 2 and 40
 ```c

 #include <stdio.h>